xiaoxi-s/transformer/README.md

     2. the training process as developers need to think about how to feed the previous output to the model without giving it the answer.
 4. It is worth building a data pipeline from the beginning, instead of thinking about each data processing step on demand.

+## Comparisons

+### Compare tokenizer

+There are two types of tokenizer supported: one is word-level tokenizer and the other is character-level tokenizer.
+The word tokenizer splits words, spaces, and other non-alphabetical characters as distinct tokens.
+It will create a vocabulary of size ~27000.

+### Compare dataset

+There are two datasets used.
+1. The ["raw" Shakespeare dataset](https://github.com/ravexina/shakespeare-plays-dataset-scraper/tree/38061c392481af43e226b735480454851802c257): This dataset contains some format artifacts like titles `Shakespeare_homepage | Cymbeline | Entire play` and separators of consecutive asterisks `******`.
+2. [The preprocessed Shakespeare dataset](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt): This dataset is much cleaner than the previous one.

+## Sample outputs

 Part of the generated samples:
 ```
 QUEEN whom Gentleman